On the minimum spin period of accreting pulsars: Calculation of

 \section{Calculation of $\zeta$}

-To determine the value of the dimensionless parameter $\zeta=(dI/dM)/R^2$ given in equation~\eqref{eq:zeta}, we use the empirical formula given in \citet{bre16} (see equation~\eqref{eq:zeta_fit}) and takes derivative with respect to the mass by assuming the radius as a constant.
-Additionally, for comparison, we have numerically solved the structure of neutron stars for several equations of state (EoS) as described in \citet{eks+14}.
-In Fig.~\ref{fig:zeta} we report the results of our numerical calculations of $\zeta$ for a stiff EoS \citep[MPA1;][]{ref_MPA1}, and two moderate EoSs \citep[AP4;][]{ref_AP4} and \citep[SLY;][]{ref_SLy} together with the estimation from the empirical formula.
-We find that $\zeta$ takes values between $0.4-0.65$ for typical neutron star mass/radius values and we estimate $\zeta$ as $0.62$ for $M=2\,M_{\sun}$ and $R=12\,\mathrm{km}$.
-We neglect the dependence of the radius on the mass in our calculation of $\zeta$ from the empirical formula.
-Although the radius of the star does not vary too much for a large portion of the mass-radius curve, this approximation fails when the mass is close to the maximum mass supported by EoS.
-Therefore, the estimation of $\zeta$ from the empirical formula is well-consistent with numerical results unless the mass value is close to the maximum mass supported by the EoS as shown in Fig.~\ref{fig:zeta}.
+To determine the value of the dimensionless parameter $\zeta=({\rm d}I/{\rm d}M)/R^2$ given in equation~\eqref{eq:zeta}, we use the empirical formula given in \citet{bre16} (see equation~\eqref{eq:zeta_fit}) and take its derivative with respect to the mass by assuming the radius as a constant.
+Additionally, for comparison, we have numerically solved the structure of neutron stars for several equations of state (EoSs) as described in \citet{eks+14}.
+In Fig.~\ref{fig:zeta} we report the results of our numerical calculations of $\zeta$ for a stiff EoS \citep[MPA1,][]{ref_MPA1} and two moderate EoSs (\citet[AP4,][]{ref_AP4}; and \citet[SLY,][]{ref_SLy}) together with the estimation from the empirical formula.
+We find that $\zeta$ takes values between $0.4$ and $0.65$ for typical neutron star mass-radius values, and we estimate $\zeta$ as $0.62$ for $M=2\,{\rm M}_{\sun}$ and $R=12\,\mathrm{km}$.
+We neglect the dependence of the radius on the mass in our analytical calculation of $\zeta$ from the empirical formula of \citet{bre16} since the radius of the star does not vary too much for a large portion of mass-radius curve.
+The estimation of $\zeta$ from the empirical formula departs from the numerical results for the mass values close to the maximum mass supported by the EoS as shown in Fig.~\ref{fig:zeta}, because constant-radius approximation fails when the mass is close to the maximum mass supported by the EoS.
+Thus, the constant-radius may not be a good approximation for a two-solar-mass star.
+If the maximum mass that an EoS compatible with the present mass-radius constraints on neutron stars far exceeds the two-solar-mass, the error due to the constant-radius approximation is small (e.g.\ EoSs MPA1 and AP4).
+However, if the EoS marginally satisfies the two-solar-mass limit, the value of $\zeta$ can be much smaller than the $0.62$ that we employed (e.g.\ EoS Sly).

 \bsp